zackn9ne/macos_setup_cheatsheet/readme.md

 This is to drop into a terminal to setup macos

-# make macOs USB installers Apple approved terminal method:
+# make macOs USB installers Instructions
 https://support.apple.com/hr-hr/HT201372

 # install pkg's